dragonfly-msg/dragonfly/README.md

         cd Dragonfly/src/utils/LogReader
         make

-5. If you plan to use the python interface, add `Dragonfly/lang/python` to `PYTHONPATH` environment variable
+5. If you plan to use the python interface, append `Dragonfly/lang/python` to `PYTHONPATH` environment variable (See set_env_vars.sh in `tools' folder for reference)

 #### Windows